Conservation

 https://www.rocklandaudubon.org/injured-or-orphan-bird The information is Adapted from Healers of the Wild by Shannon K. Jacobs.

-You can help conservation efforts by submitting your sightings and photos of the rare birds listed below to the New York Natural Heritage Program.
-Please see the list of birds that meet this criteria below.
-Submissions to eBird cannot be used by the state, which means those sightings are invisible on state maps, so please use the New York Natural Heritage Program.
+Click here to see the New York Endangered Species List.
+You can help conservation efforts by submitting your sightings and photos of the rare birds as described below.
+Submissions to eBird cannot be used by the state, which means those sightings are invisible on state maps, so please use the instructions below.
 Let's get these birds on the map and help protect the vital habitat that supports them!

 Red Headed Wookpecker at Lake Welch